 My Materials List:

 For your Information: Hovering your mouse over any picture below will display the details for that item.
 Clicking on the picture will take you to Amazon.
 A list of all needed materials for this craft can be found below this widget.
-The widget shows our suggestions for materials needed.
+From the search bar below you can search for any supplies you want instantly.

 Making food for your dollshouse is an exciting art form.
 If you have ever wondered about the "how-tos" of mini food creation this book can teach you that for sure.